LafouCC/IMA-Tutorial/transformation-tutorial/README.md

 # Transition

-<font size="3">In this sketch, I utilize the concepts of rotate(), push(), and pop() to draw the sun, the earth, and the moon.
+In this sketch, I utilize the concepts of rotate(), push(), and pop() to draw the sun, the earth, and the moon.
 Let us break this code down little by little.

 First, let's simply draw a red circle to represent the sun.
 I locate the position of the sun in the middle of the canvas.
 ```